Directors; Principals; Superintendents; Child Nutrition Directors

 - Read the USDA Fresh Fruit and Vegetable Program Handbook, dated December 2010 (Attachment C).Review grant requirements and “best practices” within the USDA Handbook for FFVP implementation ideas.

-or late applications will not be considered.
-Applications without required
+applications will not be considered.
+Applications without required signatures

 a later time.